 Additionally, I really appreciate about the recipes she provides is that most of them require very few ingredients versus other recipes that can contain upwards of 8 ingredients.
-I would say her recipes average 5 ingredients, this is including water, vinegar or oil.
-Again, she really works hard to make it super easy for home herbalists to make the recipes and feel successful right out of the gate.
+I would say her recipes average about 5 ingredients and this includes items like water, vinegar or oil.
+Again, she really works hard to make it super easy for home herbalists to make the recipes and feel successful.

 What Infusions are Included